Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study

-In this RQ, we assess the generalization capabilities of language models by evaluating them on the \Tdata.
+In this RQ, we assess the generalization capabilities of language models by evaluating them on the \Tdata (Table~\ref{tab:codeTran}).
 As stated in Section~\ref{sec:Tdata-creation}, predicting accurate logging statements does not necessarily imply that a model can be generalized to unseen cases well.
-As logging statements are highly personalized in natural language, it is crucial to evaluate LLMs' ability to handle these cases in daily development.
+As the modern software codebase is continuously evolving, we must explore LLMs' ability to handle these unseen cases in daily development.

 We present the result in Table~\ref{tab:rq4-generalizability-result}, where we \textbf{\underline{underline}} the best performance for each metric and the lowest performance drop rate ($\Delta$) compared to corresponding results in \Odata.
-Our experiments show that all models experience different degrees of performance drop when generating logging statements on unseen code.
-LANCE has the smallest decrement of~\textit{6.9\%} of four presented metrics on average, while CodeGeex has the largest drop of~\textit{18.2\%}.
-Copilot exhibits the greatest generalization capabilities by outperforming other baselines in three out of four metrics on unseen code.
-Additionally, we observe that predicting logging levels has a minimal decline in the performance of~\textit{1.1\%}, whereas predicting logging variables and logging text experience significant drops in performance of~\textit{13.5\%} and~\textit{15\%}, respectively.
-Such experiments indicate that resolving logging variables and logging texts are more challenging than predicting logging levels, which should gain full attention in future research.
+Our experiments show that all models experience different degrees of performance degradation when generating logging statements on unseen code.
+LANCE has the smallest average decrease of~\textit{6.9\%} across metrics, while CodeGeex is most impacted with a \textit{16.2\%} drop.
+Copilot exhibits the greatest generalization capabilities by outperforming other baselines for three out of four metrics on unseen code.
+Additionally, we observe that predicting logging levels the smallest degradation in performance (\textit{1.4\%}), whereas predicting logging variables and logging text (BLEU-4) experience significant performance drops, \textit{11.6\%} and~\textit{15\%}, respectively.
+Such experiments indicate that resolving logging variables and logging texts is more challenging than predicting logging levels, thus warranting more attention in future research.